 - Lastly, it is necessary to experiment and find the method or mallets that work best for you and your needs.
 The best way to get to know your singing bowl is to listen to it and experiment with drawing out its many different tones and harmonics.

 We hope this was an illuminating guide on the wonders of singing bowls!
 Anyone can play and enjoy the vibrations and sounds the singing bowl creates.
-We invite you to get your own Tibetan singing bowl and experience newly found peace and tranquility for a lifetime.
+We invite you to get your own Tibetan singing bowl or crystal singing bowl and experience newly found peace and tranquility for a lifetime.